foxcodenine/research_n_study/bash/bash_commands.md

     $ rsync -a --delete --exclude={'sub2','dir3'} a/* b

+    # -a: This option is a short form of --archive and is used to preserve symbolic links, permissions, timestamps, ownerships, and groups, and to recursively copy directories.

+    # --delete: This option tells rsync to delete extraneous files from the receiving side (in directory b) that do not exist on the sending side (in directory a).

+    # --exclude={'sub2','dir3'}: This option excludes the specified directories (sub2 and dir3) from being synchronized.

+    # a/*: This specifies the source directory from which files are to be copied.
+The asterisk * is a wildcard character that represents any character or group of characters.

     $ rsync -arv --delete --exclude={'node_modules','vendor'} ~/Projects/iot/track-iot/ ~/git/repo/iot_solutions/track-iot

     $ rsync -arv --delete --exclude={'node_modules','vendor'} ~/test_rsync ubuntu@ec2-3-73-39-96.eu-central-1.compute.amazonaws.com:~/test_rsync